rdunk/sanity-blocks-vue-component/README.md

 | `listItem`  | Serializer for list items.             |
 | `hardBreak` | Serializer for hard breaks.            |

-## Using Component Serializers
+## Component Serializers

 The most common use case is defining serializers for custom block types and marks, using the `types` and `marks` serializer properties.
-For example, if you have a block of `_type` `custom`, you can add a property to the `serializers.types` object with the key `custom` and a value of the Vue component that should serialize blocks of that type.
+For example, if you have a block of type `custom`, you can add a property to the `serializers.types` object with the key `custom` and a value of the Vue component that should serialize blocks of that type.

 When using a custom Vue component as a serializer, all properties of the block or mark object (excluding `_key` and `_type`) will be passed as [props](https://v3.vuejs.org/guide/component-props.html).